StuAtGit/LetsEncrypt/README.md

 Something like this:
 ./letsencrypt-auto certonly --standalone --email stu26code@gmail.com -d www.shareplaylearn.com -d shareplaylearn.com -d www.drunkscifi.com -d drunkscifi.com -d www.shareplaylearn.net -d shareplaylearn.net

+### Stop, and reconsider nginx

+So, you want to run tomcat with ssl do you?
+How about running tomcat in the clear, and fronting it with nginx, which doesn't require you to deal with the java keystore.
+You don't want to do that?
+You sure?
+The java keystore is an abomination, you know that?
+You like tomcat?
+OK.
+Keep in mind, though, that you and I are both wrong, and we should really move off running ssl in our tomcat.
+I already have nginx fronting it anyways....

 ### Create a java keystore
 It should be understood that the java keytool program used create keystores is a complete piece of junk.
 It will give you errors like "NullPointerException, invalid input" if you don't give it a pkcs12 archive with a password.